 walks and all-day use.

 The outsole of the Cloudride, though a bit rigid, certainly protects users against general wear and tear.
-The midsole, filled with as much cushioning as you'd expect for this type of walking shoe, protects users from impact.
+The midsole, filled with as much cushioning as you'd expect for this type of walking shoe, protects users from any kind of impact.
 The midfoot area provides arch support and the Memory Tech Massage interior ensures that those with circulation issues don't lose feeling in their feet or go numb after wearing the shoes for a long period of time.

 The DMX shoe isn't terribly responsive mainly due to the very thick midsole, filled with VHR and DMX cushioning.
 The thick outsole, too, reduces ground feel, and the cushioning materials aren't particularly bouncy.
 This seemed to suit walkers just fine.
 The shoe works well for walking short and long distances and is comfortable enough to be worn all day.